Doors will

 commissioned projects developed over the last thirty years.

-Working in a range of media, often in collaboration with scientists,
+Working in a range of media, often in collaboration with

-evolves through a sustained relationship ‘place’ landscapes
+his practice evolves through a sustained relationship ‘place’

-[most often urban] and communities of people.
-Much of his practice
+landscapes [most often urban] and communities of people.

-was borne out of his experience of initiating and co-curating
+Much of his practice was borne out of his experience of

-Up in the air [Liverpool 2000-05] in a city centre tower block,
+initiating and co-curating Up in the air [Liverpool 2000-05]

-with artists Leo Fitzmaurice and Kelly Large, conceived whilst
+and Kelly Large, conceived whilst he was MOMART Artist in

-he was MOMART Artist in Residence at Tate Liverpool.
-The success
+Residence at Tate Liverpool.
+The success of that project

-He has worked on international Arts Council and British Council
+He has worked on international Arts Council and British

-residencies in China [Vitamincreativespace] and Australia [IASKA]
+Council residencies in China [Vitamincreativespace] and

-Halley Research Station Antarctica, with the British Antarctic
+Australia [IASKA] Halley Research Station Antarctica, with

-Survey as well as a Leverhulme funded residency with Cabot Institute
+the British Antarctic Survey as well as a Leverhulme funded

-Bristol University.
-He was also artist in residence for two
+also artist in residence for two years during the construction

-funded by the Olympic Delivery Authority.
+of the Olympic Park in London funded by the Olympic Delivery

 Other commissioned projects include; Posts, Published Penguin